Sumner Redstone's ex-girlfriend must sway judge on incompetence claim

 Last year, local authorities tasked with protecting the elderly visited Redstone’s mansion in Beverly Park, a neighborhood of Los Angeles, sources familiar with the case said.
 The episode is likely to be raised in the trial.

-A complaint from one of Redstone’s nurses sparked the visit, one of the sources said.
+A complaint from one of Redstone’s home nurses sparked the visit, one of the sources said.
 The complaint is not a public record, and Los Angeles County’s Adult Protective Services unit did not immediately respond to questions about the visit.
-A social worker interviewed Redstone, and no subsequent actions were taken, two sources said.
+A social worker interviewed Redstone at his Beverly Park home, and no subsequent actions were taken, two sources said.

 The two sides are likely to interpret the visit very differently.
-Redstone’s lawyers could argue it bolsters their case that his care was inadequate under Herzer’s supervision.
-Herzer’s team could focus on the fact that authorities took no action, suggesting that Redstone received adequate care.
+Redstone’s lawyers could argue the incident bolsters their case that care for their client was inadequate under Herzer’s supervision.
+Herzer’s team could focus on the fact that the state visited, but took no action, suggesting that Redstone was adequately cared for.

 Whether the government visit becomes an issue at trial could depend on how relevant Cowan believes it is to decide Redstone’s capacity last October.